 Working in an Interdisciplinary Context

-The Doctoral Program in Anthropology and History includes nearly sixty faculty associates from History and Anthropology as well as anthropologists and historians employed in other departments, including African and Afroamerican Studies, Asian Languages & Cultures, Comparative Literature, Near Eastern Studies, Sociology, Women's Studies, as well as the professional schools.
+The Doctoral Program in Anthropology and History includes nearly sixty faculty associates from History and Anthropology as well as anthropologists and historians employed in other departments, including African and Afroamerican Studies, Asian Languages & Cultures, Comparative Literature, Middle East Studies, Sociology, Women's Studies, as well as the professional schools.

 The Program builds on, and contributes uniquely to, a strong tradition of interdisciplinarity at the University of Michigan.
 The University supports and encourages interdisciplinary work in all areas of its intellectual life, providing grants to Program faculty and students to develop working groups, conference programs, and lectures that bring people and ideas together from across the disciplines.
 Graduate seminars in the two core departments attract a cross-section of students from a wide range of other departments.
 The Program's own year-long signature course, the Core Seminar in Anthropology and History, runs from January through December, encompasses a reading portion in the first segment and a research seminar in the second.
 A required course for students in the Program, the Core Seminar attracts graduate students from other departments who are admitted by permission of the instructors.